All cards are welcome. You can choose any card you'd like to receive for yourself and tell me what is special about the card.

 I have a on-going project to collect postcards showing hexagon(s); hexagonal patterns, hexagonal structures such as hexagonal pavilions or buildings.
 If your countries have issued hexagonal stamps, I appreciate it if you can use one or two of those stamps on the card.
 However, don't worry if you don't have one of those.
 You can also draw a snowflake, a honeycomb etc.

-Trivia: I opened this PostCrossing account on March 2, 2013; but was able to send my first card on March 1, 2013 because the system time is on GMT.
+Trivia: I opened this PostCrossing account on March 2, 2013 (local time); but was able to send my first card on March 1, 2013 because the system time is on GMT.